BenderRobotics/brest/docs/usage.rst

 ------------------

 If you have resources set up on your desk that won't change anytime soon, you can describe it using a configuration file.
-To get the glimpse of how to write a configuration file, please refer to :ref:`definitions.configuration-file`.
+To get a glimpse of how to write a configuration file, please refer to :ref:`definitions.configuration-file`.

 Brest supports two configuration files.
 The first configuration file is user specific and is